sentairanger/Torvalds-Computer-Vision/README.md

 I have included the `.caffemodel` and `.prototxt` files to make things easier for future users.

+To run this on your own, make sure you have your own robot built and you can modify it however you want.
+The principle functionality will stay the same.
+Make sure that you install OpenVino on whatever Pi you use and that you have the Intel NCS2 as well.
+Also, make sure you have a python environment to protect your main system python.
+So here are the steps to take:

+* Assemble robot and add Intel NC2 to a USB port on the Pi
+* Make sure that Raspbian is installed on your Pi
+* Optional, but recommended.
+Go to Menu > Preferences > Raspberry Pi Configuration > Interfaces > VNC and click on enabled.
+Make sure you have Real VNC installed on another machine.
+Click [here] https://www.realvnc.com/en/connect/download/viewer/ to learn more about installing VNC viewer on your machine.
+* Download this code via `git clone`
+* Use the link from Pyimagesearch I have provided to install the prerequisites and to install OpenVino
+* Optional, but recommended: install virtualenv via `sudo pip install virtualenv`.
+Set up your environment by typing `virtualenv -p python3 venv`.
+This sets up a python3 environment named venv.
+Then type `source venv/bin/activate` to activate the environment.
+* Activate the OpenVino environment by typing `source ~openvino/bin/setupvars.sh` or `source /opt/intel/openvino/bin/setupvars.sh` depending on where you installed OpenVino.
+* cd into the directory where you cloned the code.
+* Type `python openvino_real_time_object_detection_robot.py --prototxt MobileNetSSD_deploy.prototxt --model MobileNetSSD_deploy.caffemodel` and it should run.
 ![Demo with NCS2](https://media.giphy.com/media/PiQqUq8LnXZvkRtDn7/giphy.gif)

 ### Optional: Adding Openvino to Your bashrc File